sstadlberger/home-legacy/README.md

 Other versions might work, but are not tested.
 # License
-This is proprietary code that, is wholly owned by Stefan Stadlberger.
+This is proprietary code, © by Stefan Stadlberger.
 It may not be modified, distributed or otherwise used without prior and explicit permission.
+It might be switched to a open license at a later point.